+Our mission is to support better land management and business practices that benefit people, nature, and the climate.
 We do not discriminate between clients and partners.
-We offer our services to all interested parties who operate within the scope of our competence and accreditation - regardless of size, geographical location or membership of associations, groups, etc.
+We offer our services to all interested parties who operate within the scope of our competence and accreditation - regardless of size, geographical location, or membership of associations.

 What we ask for